cmiles/PointlessWaymarksProject/README.md

  - [WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - [Microsoft.Toolkit.Mvvm 7.1.2](https://www.nuget.org/packages/Microsoft.Toolkit.Mvvm/) - The Mvvm Toolkit provides a number of good tools including SourceGenerators that can implement IPropertyNotificationChanged!
 MIT License.
  - [micdenny/WpfScreenHelper: Porting of Windows Forms Screen helper for Windows Presentation Foundation (WPF).
 It avoids dependencies on Windows Forms libraries when developing in WPF.](https://github.com/micdenny/WpfScreenHelper) - help with some details of keeping windows in visible screen space without referencing WinForms.
 MIT License.
  - [dotnet/DataGridExtensions: Modular extensions for the WPF DataGrid control](https://github.com/dotnet/DataGridExtensions) - Easy way to add simple filtering and other features especially to an existing DataGrid.
 MIT License.
+ - [dfinke/PowerShellConsole: Create a PowerShell Console using the AvalonEdit control](https://github.com/dfinke/PowerShellConsole/tree/master) - Used code from this project to create an AvalonEdit based PowerShell control for the PowerShell Script Runner Project.
+Apache License 2.0.
+ - [icsharpcode/AvalonEdit: The WPF-based text editor component used in SharpDevelop](https://github.com/icsharpcode/AvalonEdit) - A long lived, powerful, text editor for WPF.
+MIT license.

 **Html:**
  - [AngleSharp - Home](https://anglesharp.github.io/) - [AngleSharp/AngleSharp: The ultimate angle brackets parser library parsing HTML5, MathML, SVG and CSS to construct a DOM based on the official W3C specifications.](https://github.com/AngleSharp/AngleSharp) - Mainly used for parsing web pages when creating links.
 MIT License.